Tripling the Census of Dwarf AGN Candidates Using DESI Early Data: Incidence of AGN in Line-Emitting Galaxies

 When we include non-line-emitting galaxies that do not have significant emission-line detection (black points in Figure~\ref{fig:agnfrac-mstar}), we observe that the BPT-AGN fraction increases from $\approx$0.3\% at $\logmass \approx 7.8$, peaks at $\approx$9.7\% at $\logmass \approx 10.5$, turnovers and decreases to $\approx$2\% at $\logmass \approx 11.4$.
 The discrepancy between the two estimates of the BPT-AGN fraction is due to the fraction of line-emitting galaxies selected at different stellar masses (see top panel of Figure~\ref{fig:agnfrac-z}).
 In the stellar mass range of $9 \le \logmass \le 10$, the difference is small, and $>$60\% of the sources have strong emission-line detection.
 However, there is an increase in the divergence between the line-emitting and total BPT-AGN fraction (red and black curves) at higher stellar masses.
 This divergence occurs because massive galaxies tend to be metal-rich and have weak \oiii~emission \citep{Kauffmann+2003}, often failing the selection criterion.
 In contrast, the differences in the low-mass regime are primarily driven by the \nii~selection criterion, which is expected due to the low metallicity of galaxies in this regime.

-The increase in the AGN fraction with increasing stellar mass is similar to some previous studies focusing on the X-ray detected AGN fraction \citep{Mezcua+2018, Birchall+2020}.
+The increase in the AGN fraction with increasing stellar mass is similar to some previous studies focusing on X-ray-detected AGN \citep{Mezcua+2018, Birchall+2020}.
 However, other X-ray and multiwavelength studies have found weak to no variation with stellar mass \citep{Juneau+2013, Birchall+2022, Birchall+2023}, suggesting that different AGN selection criteria have different selection biases.